UPDATED JANUARY 21, 2021

 - Communion is done in a "continuous flow" fashion where confirmed members of Light of the Valley will line up one side at a time while standing 6 feet apart and then receiving the bread (body) and wine (blood) from separate individuals stationed behind the baptismal font and then blessed at the end of distribution by pastor.
 Each of the elements will be handed to you when you come up.
 Baskets will be placed near the side aisles to deposit your used communion cups.
 Those who prepare and serve the Lord's Supper will sanitize their hands and wear gloves.

-- Hand sanitizer is available in the front entry way.
+- Hand sanitizer is available both inside and outside the front entry way.

 - High contact areas (such as doors, bathroom stall doors and counters, the nursery, etc.) are sanitized at the end of each service.